teyckmans/ui-rig/README.md

 The HttpCommand is a very basic wrapper around the XMLHttpRequest.

 I'm thinking about creating a DSL to describe HTTP request handling.
-`
-// shared or common behaviour captured in HttpCommandFactory

-val httpCommandFactory = httpCommandFactory(requestTimeOut) {
-  header(name, value) // think of Authorization headers that need to be set for all but the login request

-  options {
-    requestTimeOut = ...
-    ...
-  }

-  error {
-    // message creation logic here>
-  }

-  timeOut {
-    // message creation logic here>
-  }
-}

-// request specifics in commands created through get/post/... methods.

-val httpCommand = httpCommandFactory.<verb> {
-  header (name, value)

-  options {
-    requestTimeOut = ...
-    ...
-  }

-  body(bodyValue, kotlinx.serialization serializer - don't care about the type, JSON is not the only wire format)

-  ok {
-    // message creation logic here
-  }

-  ok(kotlinx.serialization serializer - to parse the response with - if the response maps to a message) ok(kotlinx.serialization serializer, {message creator method reference that wraps the parsed response})

-  error {
-    // message creation logic here>
-  }

-  timeOut {
-    // message creation logic here>
-  }
-}
-`
 The above code is just an idea, no promises made here.

 ## Why